ycram314/lc_2019-11-01/README.md

 # Description
 This is a test repository for library carpentry.
-Workshop held at the Henrietta Public Library.
+Workshop held at the Henrietta Public Library.<br>
-Friday, November 1, 2019
+Friday, November 1, 2019.